 Ultimately whether you like or loathe Ischgl is unlikely to be decided by the quality of its skiing alone.
-Ischgl might be compact and traffic-free, but if you're seeking a charming, traditional, quiet Tyrolean village, you've come to the wrong place (although you could try Galtur or Samnaun).
-But if you want to stay in the party capital of the Alps with all its glitz and noise then Ischgl could be the perfect ski resort, especially as there is a wide choice of accommodation to choose from.
+Ischgl might be compact and traffic-free, but if you’re seeking a charming, traditional, quiet Tyrolean village, you’ve come to the wrong place (although you could try Galtur or Samnaun).
+But if you want to stay in the party capital of the Alps with all its glitz and noise then Ischgl could be the perfect ski resort for you.

 + Lively apres-ski and nightlife

 – Beginners need an expensive lift pass